 Clearly, there’s an argument for micro-influencers in B2B marketing.
 But how do we actually use them in a marketing strategy?

 First of all, you have to find them.
 Luckily, their job is literally to be seen by people like you, so they want you to find them.
 You should be able to find key influencers for your topic by searching relevant hashtags on social media.
 Also, most marketing blogs and websites usually have some recommendations for you to take advantage of.

 Once you’ve acquired a key influencer or two, it’s time to start using them.
 There are a few different ways you can use their influence for your needs, depending on your goals and budget.
 This includes having them:

 Influencer ads may be especially impactful.
 The world’s “first” neuroscience study on influencer marketing, commissioned by influencer marketing agency Whalar, claimed that influencer ads were 277% more “emotionally intense” than TV ads and 87% more memorable.
-If these pretty impressive stats hold true, then you could actually be saving money and seeing better results by taking the new media route.
+If accurate, these impressive stats indicate you could actually save money and see better results by taking the new media route.

 B2B influencer marketing is still fairly uncharted territory.
 People have a herd mentality and most marketers are no different.
 That’s not to say no one’s doing it though.
 In fact, some companies are way ahead of the rest of us and are already seeing great results.

 SAP, for example, is a real champion of micro-influencers.
 They invited 5 micro-influencers to speak at an event in Germany.
 These five brand influencers drove 50% of all mentions about the event on social – causing it to trend in Germany for two days.
 They also invited 11 micro-influencers to Sapphire, their annual conference that sees around 20,000 attendees, to create video content for social.
 Their combined social influence added an additional 80,000 digital viewers to the event.